ChaitantyaPatil/100DaysOfCode/README.md

 Below is the list of projects completed during this challenge.
 Click on each project to explore the code and see the project in action.

-1. [Project 1: Band Name Generator]
+1. Project 1: Band Name Generator
+2. Project 2: Tip Calculator
+3. Project 3: Treasure Island
+4. Project 4: Rock Paper Scissors

 ## Progress